YogeshGadade/Cryptocurrency-forecasting-and-analysis/README.md

 # Data sources:
 LexisNexis datbase, Twitter, coinmarketcap.com

+For the Twitter we used only selected accounts for scraping.

 # Implemented:
 1. Preprocessed structured data from coinmarketcap.com and unstructured data (text) from LexisNexis and Twitter
 2. EDA